-The range for all-electric heat pumps is based on external studies consistent with carbon neutrality (EC LTS 1.5 Life/ Tech scenarios and Eurelectric 95% Scenario).
+The range for all-electric heat pumps is based on external studies consistent with carbon neutrality (EC LTS 1.5 Life/ Tech scenarios18 and Eurelectric 95% Scenario19).
 The range for hybrid heat pumps is based on the conversion of existing gas boilers taking into account the benefit of the technology under cold and humid climate where all-electric heat pumps may create some challenge for the electricity system at very cold temperature.
 A regional approach will be developed in order to take into consideration such country specifics such as climate and the spread of gas distribution networks.
 As a result the heat pump share at country level may be lower or higher than the range defined below at European level.

-19 In-depth analysis in support of the Commission Communication COM(2018) 773 "A Clean Planet for all", link

-20 Scenario 3 from Eurelectric Decarbonisation Pathways achieving a 95% GHG emission reduction, link

-Concerning the Electric Heat Pumps in 2050:

-- Maximum: 57% market share as the average of heat pumps in residential (44%) and tertiary (53%) heating according to the Eurelectric 95% Scenario plus a 10% headroom. - Minimum: 32% market share as the share of electricity in space heating in buildings from EC LTS 1.5 Life scenario.

-Concerning the Hybrid Heat Pumps in 2050:

-- Maximum: 25% market share resulting from a conversion assumption of 60% of existing gas boilers to hybrid heat pumps - Minimum: 10% market share resulting from a conversion assumption of 25% of existing gas boilers to hybrid heat pumps
+- Concerning the electric heat pumps in 2050: - Maximum: 54 % market share slightly above the average of heat pumps in residential (44 %) and tertiary (53 %) heating according to the Eurelectric 95 % Scenario plus a 10 % headroom - Minimum: 43% market share as resulting from a more ambitious vision from stakeholders and TSOs on the role of this technology compared to the Draft Storyline report - Concerning the hybrid heat pumps in 2050: - Maximum: 18% market share resulting from a conversion assumption of 40% of existing gas boilers20 to hybrid heat pumps - Minimum: 9% market share resulting from a conversion assumption of 25% of existing gas boilers to hybrid heat pumps